Purdue-CS193/homework-0-nwhitefrolf/index.md

+# Neal White's First CS193 Homework
+-Get to learn about different softwares
+-Prepares me for future classes and work
+-Only 1 credit hour

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.